geeten4/cryptanalysis/README.md

 # Final homework

-Extensive tests are implement for the final Discrete logarithm solver.
+Extensive tests are implemented for the final Discrete logarithm solver.
 First compile to a shared .so object via

 <pre lang="markdown">
 make dl